VictorM21/victor-analytics-portfolio/README.md

 ---

-## 👋 About Me
+## 👋 Data & AI Engineer

-Results-driven analytics professional with a Bachelor's in Data Science from Carleton University and hands‑on experience in financial operations at Thermo Fisher Scientific.
+Open to work|Results-driven analytics professional with a Bachelor's in Data Science from Carleton University and hands‑on experience in financial operations at Thermo Fisher Scientific.
 I build end‑to‑end data systems – from pipelines and dashboards to Bayesian models and LLM‑powered APIs.
 Passionate about turning data into actionable insights and production‑ready tools.

 ---